-Standard No. 301 Fuel System Integrity: installation of a rollover valve in the fuel tank vent line between the fuel tank and the evaporative emissions collection canister.
+Standard No. 301 Fuel System Integrity: Installation of a rollover valve in the fuel tank vent line.

-The petitioner states that a vehicle identification number plate must be affixed to all non-U.S. certified 1992- 1999 Honda Accord passenger cars to meet the requirements of 49 CFR Part 565.
+The petitioner also states that a vehicle identification number plate must be affixed to the vehicle to meet the requirements of 49 CFR part 565.